-We have all the information you need about public and private British plastic surgery clinics.
-Compare all the plastic surgery clinics and contact the plastic surgeon in UK who's right for you.
+We have all the information you need about public and private British Plastic Surgery Clinics.
+Compare all the plastic surgery clinics and contact the plastic surgeon in the UK who's right for you.

 British Cosmetic Plastic Surgery Industry

 Opinions about the size of the UK cosmetic surgery market vary, ranging from £536m in 2008 (*)

 just for surgical procedures, to £588m in 2009 (**) for surgical and non surgical procedures

 together.
 The Guardian even reported the figure as approaching £1bn in 2008 (***) and quotes